VIGNESH54/medical-llm-hallucination-detection-/README.md

 ### Key finding

-Without grounding, the model missed roughly **2 out of every 3 hallucinated answers** — a genuinely risky failure rate for a medical context.
-Grounding the model in real source text roughly **doubled its recall on hallucinations (37.2% → 74.3%)** while also improving precision, meaning it didn't just get more cautious across the board — it got specifically better at catching fabricated answers, with few false alarms.
+Without grounding, the model missed roughly **3 out of every 5 hallucinated answers** — a genuinely risky failure rate for a medical context.
+Grounding the model in real source text nearly **doubled its recall on hallucinations (38.9% → 70.0%)** while also improving precision (75.0% → 87.4%), meaning it didn't just get more cautious across the board — it got specifically better at catching fabricated answers, with fewer false alarms.

 ### By hallucination category